fieldtrip/website/tutorial/headmodel_eeg_bem.md

 - **scalp**: binary representation of the scalp
 - **cfg**: configuration information of the function which created segmentedmri

 The segmentation does not change the coordinate system, nor the size of the volume.
 You can see this in the first three fields (dim, transform and coordsys) which are the same as the corresponding fields of the input mri data structure.
 But now, the field **transform** aligns the matrix in field **brain**, **skull** and **scalp** to the coordinate system defined in the **coordsys** field.
+It is good practice to check at this point in a figure, whether the segmented compartments look as expected.

 ## Mesh